laurentaubin/GLO-3112---OnlyTanks/README.md

 ### 💾 Database

 All of Tankstagram's data is stored in a [MongoDB](https://www.mongodb.com/) database, which is accessed in the backend code using the [Mongoose](https://mongoosejs.com/) ORM.
+The database is hosted on [MongoDB Atlas](https://www.mongodb.com/atlas/database).

 ### 📓 Logging

-TODO
+We plan to use [Winston](https://github.com/winstonjs/winston) paired with [Sentry](https://sentry.io/welcome/) to access the logs.
+This part is not completely decided yet, it is subject to change.

 ## 👨🏼‍💻 Development process